List of bus routes in Staten Island

 The Metropolitan Transportation Authority (MTA) operates a number of bus routes in Staten Island, New York, United States.
 Some of them are the direct descendants of streetcar lines (see list of streetcar lines in Staten Island).
-Many routes run to the St. George Terminal, at St. George in northeastern Staten Island, where there are connections to the Staten Island Ferry.
-The fare, payable by MetroCard, coins, or the OMNY contactless payment system, is $2.75 as of 2021.
+Many of most routes run to the St. George Terminal, at St. George in northeastern Staten Island, where there are connections to the Staten Island Ferry.
+The fare, payable by MetroCard, coins, or the OMNY contactless payment system, is $2.90 as of 2023.
 Discount fares are available.

 Routes

 This table gives details for the routes prefixed with "S" - in other words, those considered to run primarily in Staten Island by the MTA.
 For details on routes with other prefixes, see the following articles: